code-monet/sim-gamer-kit/docs/game_guides/index.md

 DirectInput usage.

 1. Hardware Effects Usage: Medium
-2. IndirectInput: Forced wheel detection.
-Without this, an inferior, fallback model meant for joysticks is used; many effects are missing and forces are applied along the Y axis.
+2. Requires Wheel: Without this, an inferior, fallback model meant for joysticks is used; many effects are missing and forces are applied along the Y axis.
 3. Zeroed pedals